Google must talk to French publishers about paying for their content, court says

 Under the same decision, the antitrust regulator ordered Google to open talks within three months of being asked to do so by publishers.

-(This story was refiled to fix spelling of Die Zeit in paragraph 4)

-Reporting by Mathieu Rosemain; Additional reporting by Douglas Busvine; editing by Jason Neely and Mark Potter
+Reporting by Mathieu Rosemain; Additional reporting by Douglas Busvine; Editing by Jason Neely, Mark Potter and Jan Harvey

 Our Standards: The Thomson Reuters Trust Principles.